minio/docs/source/administration/bucket-replication/enable-server-side-two-way-bucket-replication.rst

 Repeat the above steps to create a rule in the other direction.

-#.
-Go to the Console for the destination deployment used above.
+A) Go to the Console for the destination deployment used above.
-#.
-Create a replication rule from the second deployment back to the first deployment.
+B) Create a replication rule from the second deployment back to the first deployment.
    The first deployment becomes the target deployment for the rule on the second deployment.

 .. _minio-bucket-replication-two-way-minio-console-validate-replication-config: